 NSF uses social media to enhance communication and engage with our stakeholders and with the public.
 Our use of social media is in keeping with the goals of open government (transparency, public participation and collaboration), and it is consistent with the agency’s mission "to promote the progress of science; to advance the national health, prosperity, and welfare; [and] to secure the national defense."

-NSF has agreements with a number of social media platforms, including Facebook, Twitter, YouTube, Flickr and LinkedIn (see http://www.nsf.gov/social/ for a complete list of NSF social media activities), and we encourage you to visit these sites and share your thoughts.
+NSF has agreements with a number of social media platforms, including Facebook, Twitter, YouTube, Flickr and LinkedIn.
+NSF has a complete list of their social media activities, and we encourage you to visit these sites and share your thoughts.

 Images and videos on NSF’s social media sites, other than those credited to NSF, may be subject to copyright and should not be used without permission from the copyright holders.

 Any opinions, findings, conclusions or recommendations presented on our social media platforms are only those of the presenter grantee/researcher, author, or agency employee; and do not necessarily reflect the views of the National Science Foundation.
-For official information about NSF, visit www.nsf.gov.
+The NSF website has more official information about NSF.

 FREEDOM OF INFORMATION ACT